Northwestern vs. DePaul: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +20000

 - In terms of its odds to win the national championship (+20000), Northwestern is 54th in the country.
-It is way below that, 78th, according to computer rankings.
+It is far below that, 78th, according to computer rankings.

-- The Wildcats were +20000 to win the national championship at the beginning of the season, and are now the same.
+- In terms of winning the national championship, the Wildcats currently have the same odds, going from +20000 at the beginning of the season to +20000.

 - The implied probability of Northwestern winning the national championship, based on its +20000 moneyline odds, is 0.5%.